aakashjoshi1386/ShipmentTracker.App/README.md

 ✅ Summary
 This setup enables a robust full-stack environment following Clean Architecture for the backend and modern MUI-powered frontend with
 CI/CD and Azure deployment capabilities.

+Advance Scopes:
+1. Still we could optimiz and secure it using MSAL or OAuth OpenID layer
+2. Use Azure Serverless Architecture for sending shipment delivery status alerts
+3. Also real time data anaylsis using Azure Service Bus or message brocker to the admin dashboard
+4. Many features could be implemented in this domain.